-As I’ve made it (more) than abundantly clear that I love a good dessert, it’s only natural for the first recipe here at The Wooden Spoon Healthy Eating to be just that!
+As I’ve made it (more) than abundantly clear that I love a good dessert, it’s only natural for my first recipe here at The Wooden Spoon Healthy Eating to be just that!

 I’m here to share with all of you an easy and, of course, delicious treat that’ll satisfy that sweet tooth!

-While Peanut Butter is an item most people likely have on hand, I want to stress how important it is to purchase natural Peanut Butter.
-By ‘natural,’ I mean Peanut Butter made of just Peanuts and Salt, nothing more, nothing less.
-As I mentioned before, you can use any type of Nut Butter for these bites but be wary of the Sugars hidden in many!
+While peanut butter is an item most people likely have on hand, I want to stress how important it is to purchase natural peanut butter.
+By ‘natural,’ I mean peanut butter made of just peanuts and Salt, nothing more, nothing less.
+As I mentioned, you can use any type of nut butter for these bites but be wary of the sugars hidden in many!
 My preferred brand is Smucker’s Natural Crunchy Peanut Butter.

 Not to mention, that last ingredient might have you wondering: what exactly is Erythritol?
-Erythritol is a Sugar Alcohol that doesn’t create the same insulin spike (aka a sugar rush) that Sugar leaves you reeling with, and it is most commonly made from Corn.
-If you’ve never before heard of Erythritol and are a tad skeptical, stick around, and I wager it’ll become a staple in your pantry!
-I opt for an Erythritol and Monk-Fruit blend when baking to avoid the slight cooling effect that using primarily Erythritol can cause.
-You can use other sweeteners such as Stevia but me sure that it is a 1 to 1 ratio to Sugar.
-Stevia can be up to three times sweeter than Sugar!
+Erythritol is a sugar alcohol that doesn’t create the same insulin spike (aka a sugar rush) that sugar leaves you reeling with, and it is most commonly made from corn.
+If you’ve never heard of Erythritol and are skeptical, stick around, and I wager it’ll become a staple in your pantry!
+I opt for an Erythritol and Monk-Fruit blend when baking to avoid the slight cooling effect in your mouth that is using Erythritol can cause.
+You can use other sweeteners such as Stevia, but be sure that it is a 1 to 1 ratio to sugar.
+Stevia can be up to three times sweeter than sugar!

-For extra variation you can try adding crushed up Peanuts for texture or even dip it in 90% Dark Chocolate for another flavor element!
+For extra variation, add crushed peanuts for texture or dip it in 90% dark chocolate for another flavor element!

-Now that we’ve gone over what’s in these dessert bites, onto the fun part: how to make them!
+Now that we’ve gone over what’s in these dessert bites, the fun part is how to make them!

 Here’s to health,